MarioGit19/bpl3/PLAN.md

 - Generated code is semantically correct
 - Hygiene prevents accidental variable capture
 - Examples demonstrate practical macro use cases (derive, builders, DSLs)

+---

+## [9] Source Code Display for Eval/Stdin Errors

+**Description:** Fix error message code snippets when compiling from stdin (`--stdin`) or eval mode (`-e`).
+Currently, when an error occurs in code compiled from these sources, the error formatter attempts to read the source from a file that doesn't exist or accidentally reads binary data from compiled executables with similar names (e.g., `stdin-42069`), resulting in garbled output.

+**The Problem:**

+When using `--stdin` or `-e`, the compiler assigns fake file paths like `stdin-42069` or `eval-42069` to track the source.
+However, the `CompilerError` class tries to read these as real files to display code snippets.
+This causes:

+1. Binary data display when a compiled executable with that name exists
+2. Empty/missing code snippets when no file exists
+3. Poor user experience for interactive/piped compilation

+**Implementation Notes:**

+There are several approaches to fix this:

+**Option 1: Thread source through CompilerError (Preferred)**

+- Modify `CompilerError` constructor to accept optional `sourceLines: string[]` parameter
+- When compiling from stdin/eval, capture the source and pass it to error constructors
+- Store source in a global context or thread it through the compilation pipeline
+- Modify all places that create `CompilerError` to optionally provide source

+**Option 2: Source cache by file path**

+- Create a global `SourceCache` that maps file paths to source content
+- When compiling stdin/eval, register the source in the cache with the fake path
+- Modify `CompilerError.loadSourceLines()` to check the cache before reading from disk
+- Clear cache after compilation to avoid memory leaks

+**Option 3: Virtual file system**

+- Create an abstraction layer for file reading that supports "virtual" files
+- Register stdin/eval sources as virtual files in this system
+- Update all file reading throughout the compiler to use this abstraction

+**Acceptance Criteria:**

+- Errors from `bpl --stdin` display the actual source code line with proper highlighting
+- Errors from `bpl -e "code"` show the code that was passed
+- No binary data or garbled text appears in error messages
+- Column indicators (^^^) correctly point to error locations
+- Solution doesn't significantly complicate the codebase
+- Memory usage remains reasonable (no unbounded caching)